Nottingham Forest F.C.: City Ground

-Since 1898 Nottingham Forest have played their home games at the City Ground in West Bridgford, on the banks of the River Trent.
-Prior to moving to the City Ground, Forest played their home games at Forest Recreation Ground, then Trent Bridge, and finally the purpose-built Town Ground.
-Since 1994 the City Ground has been all-seater, a preparation that was made in time for the ground to be a venue for Euro 96, and currently has a capacity of 30,445.
+Since 1898, Nottingham Forest have played their home games at the City Ground in West Bridgford, on the banks of the River Trent.
+Before moving to the City Ground, Forest played their home games at Forest Recreation Ground, then Trent Bridge, and finally the purpose-built Town Ground.
+Since 1994, the City Ground has been all-seater, a preparation that was made in time for the ground to be a venue for Euro 96, and currently has a capacity of 30,404.

 The City Ground is 300 yards away from Notts County's Meadow Lane stadium on the opposite side of the Trent, meaning the two grounds are the closest professional football stadia geographically in England.
-In 1898 the City Ground was within the boundaries of Nottingham, which had been given city status the year before and gave rise to the name of the stadium, however a boundary change in the 1950s means that the City Ground now stands just outside of the city's boundaries in the town of West Bridgford.
+In 1898, the City Ground was within the boundaries of Nottingham, which had been given city status the year before and gave rise to the name of the stadium.
+However, a boundary change in the 1950s means that the City Ground now stands just outside of the city's boundaries in the town of West Bridgford.

-On 28 February 2019 Nottingham Forest announced plans to redevelop the City Ground and surrounding area, including the "creation of a new, world-class Peter Taylor Stand".
+In 2019, Nottingham Forest announced plans to redevelop the City Ground and surrounding area, including the "creation of a new, world-class Peter Taylor Stand".
 It is expected this will increase the capacity of the stadium to 38,000, making it the largest football stadium in the East Midlands.
-The club were hopeful that building work could begin at the end of the 2019-20 season, but the development was put on hold due to "delays in the planning process".
-In September 2022, Rushcliffe Borough Council's planning committee approved the club's request for planning permission, with work on the new stand expected to begin at the end of the 2022-23 season.
+The club was hopeful that building work could begin at the end of the 2019-20 season, but the development was put on hold due to "delays in the planning process".
+In 2022, Rushcliffe Borough Council's planning committee approved the club's request for planning permission.

 Ground history

 Local rivals, derbies and supporters

 Whilst Notts County is the closest professional football club geographically, Forest have remained at least one division higher since the 1994–95 season and the club's fiercest rivalry is with Derby County, located 14 miles away.
-The rivalry stems from the 1898 FA Cup Final when Forest caused a major upset, beating strong favourites Derby County 3-1.
+The rivalry stems from the 1898 FA Cup final when Forest caused a major upset, beating strong favourites Derby County 3–1.
 The two clubs contest the East Midlands derby, a fixture which has taken on even greater significance since the inception of the Brian Clough Trophy in 2007.
-The Trophy will remain with Nottingham Forest until at least August 2023, with the teams now separated by two divisions.
+As of February 2024, the two clubs have met on 111 occasions, with Forest winning 43 times and Derby winning 38 times with 30 games drawn.

 Leicester City were widely considered to be Forest's main East Midlands rivals prior to Brian Clough's success at both Derby and Forest.
-The ferocity is now most fiercely felt by fans who live around the Leicestershire-Nottinghamshire border.
+The rivalry is now most fiercely felt by fans who live around the Leicestershire-Nottinghamshire border.